mdmarek/topo/README.md

 # Messages

-Topo creates channels of type `chan topo.Mesg`, and a `Mesg` is defined as the
+Topo creates channels of type `chan Mesg`, and a `Mesg` is defined as the
 interface:

 ```go